FloatingMilkshake/MechanicalMilkshake/README.md

 - Clone the repo
 - Copy `config.example.json` to `config.json`
-- In `config.json`, provide values for at least `botToken`, `homeChannel` and `devServerId`.
+- In `config.json`, provide values for at least `botToken`, `homeChannel` and `homeServerId`.
 Other values are optional, but some functionality may not work without them (the bot should tell you what's missing though if you try to use a feature that requires a value you didn't set).
 - Run `docker-compose up -d`

 ## `config.json` Keys